hawic2t/hawic2t/README.md

 - 🫡: In my free time, I love to continue learning, sharing and growing in the CS community by volunteering as a mentor for Australian Women in Security Network (AWSN), pitching in for cyber events and seminars, meet ups and  reading and listening to podcast about industry trends and participating in CTFs.

-:USA: I'm also an active member attendee in US based cyber security based organisations particulary at the National CyberSecurity Alliance events for Cyber security awareness month and Data Privacy week.
+🇺🇸: I'm also an active member with the National CyberSecurity Alliance for Cyber security awareness month and Data Privacy week and other US based cyber security organisations.

 ### 💬: Communities I'm a part of: